 Since then, Masi Magam has been celebrated with great faith and devotion.
 It is also believed that Lord Shiva still, every year, comes to the sea and perform the king’s rites.

 The Colourful Procession.
 On this day, idols of Lord Shiva, Shakti, and Vishnu are given a bath in the Bay of Bengal or Theerthavari.
 A procession of a number of devotees is organized and people walk while carrying the temple idols to the seashores or even local ponds, and rivers.
 A South Indian acoustic instrument Nadhaswaram is also carried along in addition to the idols.
 Some temples also perform Ashwa pooja and Gaja pooja to bring happiness and riches to the devotees.

 Holy Dip.
 The devotees too take a bath in the holy water with a belief that it would wash away all their sins.
-It is also believed that on the Masi Magam, whoever takes a dip in the holy waters gets Moksha.
+It is also believed that on this festival, whoever takes a dip in the holy waters attains Moksha.

 Maha Magam.
 Once every 12 years, Masi Magam becomes even more significant.
 This is when Jupiter moves into the sign of Leo.
 The festival is celebrated with great devotion at Kumbakonam’s Adi Kumbeswaran temple.